 Program Standing: Students enrolled in the MIT: Electrical Technology program are required to achieve a minimum grade of “C” in the technical core and in those courses selected as technical electives.

-Degree — Associate in Applied Science (AAS) in MIT: Electrical Technology with the following specializations:
+ASSOCIATE DEGREE IN APPLIED SCIENCE – in MIT: Electrical Technology with the following specializations:

 Students seeking an Associate in Applied Science degree can complete the program in 60-68 credit hours.
 Those seeking a diploma can complete their plan of study in 45-60 credit hours.
 Certificates embedded within the diploma may be awarded as credential requirements are met.
 Day classes are offered during two 16–week semesters (August-December and January-May) each academic year.
 Dual credit courses are accepted from local high school districts and allow the student to enter in their second semester of the program.